igemnace/aurscripts/README.md

 `aurinstall <package> ...` will display the PKGBUILD in a pager for inspection, then run makepkg.
 Hint: default pager invocation is `less -K`, so you can press `q` to quit normally and proceed with installation, or press `ctrl-c` to abort (e.g. to prevent running a bad PKGBUILD).
+Also, it's just `less` so usual keys like `v` to open in an editor still work and can come in handy.

 Hint: `aurinstall --asdeps <package> ...` will pass the `--asdeps` flag to makepkg (which will pass it, in turn, to pacman).
 This might prove useful in the